Queer Eye (2003 TV series): Production

+Series overview

+Broadcast history and release

+The series aired alongside Boy Meets Boy as part of Bravo's gay programming block.

+Reception

+Critical response

-Queer Eye for the Straight Guy debuted on July 15, 2003 and the series quickly attained high ratings, peaking during September of that year with 3.34 million viewers per episode.
+Queer Eye for the Straight Guy debuted on July 15, 2003, and the series quickly attained high ratings, peaking during September of that year with 3.34 million viewers per episode.
 The popularity of the series established the Fab Five as media celebrities, with high-profile appearances at the Emmys and a "make-better" of Jay Leno and his The Tonight Show set in August of that year.
-Fab Five members parlayed their celebrity into endorsement deals, notably Thom Filicia's becoming the spokesman for Pier 1 Imports.
+The members parlayed their statuses into endorsement deals, most notably when Thom Filicia became the spokesperson for Pier 1 Imports.

-The American press almost universally complimented the series and the Fab Five.
+American press reviews were largely positive.
 Out magazine listed the Fab Five in its "OUT 100", the "greatest gay success stories" of 2003.
 Instinct magazine declared Kressley one of the "Leading Men" of 2004.

-The series attracted criticism for making generalizations about sexual identity, namely that homosexual men are inherently more fashionable and stylish than heterosexuals.
+The series attracted criticism for making generalizations about sexual identity, often objecting to ideas that homosexual men are inherently more fashionable and stylish than heterosexuals.
 Among those making this critique were Tom Shales in The Washington Post ("stereotypes on parade"), Richard Goldstein in Village Voice ("Haven't fags always been consigned to the role of body servant?") and United States Congressman Barney Frank speaking to the New York Post.
 Author Gustavus Stadler presents similar critiques of Queer Eye emphasizing the expectation placed on homosexual men by society.
 Queer Eye, Stadler claims, is an example of an unrealistic world in which all queer men are fashionable, hip, witty, and very much enjoy helping a straight man to reach their straight potential.
-Similarly, Stadler claims this is why heterosexual men find enjoyment in watching Queer Eye, as they envy the “simple” imaginary gay lifestyle held by queer men; a life free from divorce rates, children, and demanding jobs.
+Similarly, Stadler claims this is why heterosexual men find enjoyment in watching Queer Eye, as they envy the "simple" imaginary gay lifestyle held by queer men; a life free from divorce rates, children, and demanding jobs.
+Anthropologist Lionel Tiger criticized the show's portrayal of heterosexual men: "Heteromales are the last group it is acceptable to bash as a class.
+The homosexual fellows on Queer Eye seem to provide riveting hilarity to especially female viewers.
+What if there were 5 Swedes telling Kenyans how to live elegantly and fashionably?
+What if 5 Catholics told Jews how to dress, decorate, and court?
+The program is degraded and degrading".

-Before same-sex marriage was legalized in the United States, there was a study on the distribution of attitudes about gay marriage from residents in Louisiana, Arizona, and Minnesota.
+Before same-sex marriage was legalized throughout the United States, there was a study on the distribution of attitudes about gay marriage from residents in Louisiana, Arizona, and Minnesota.
 Reportedly in this study, 60.9% disagreed with gay marriage with the "intensity of disagreement also stronger for those who disagree compared to those who agree".
 While Queer Eye for the Straight Guy did last from 2003 to 2007, the attitudes of the U.S audience during these years might have had an effect on the show's popularity during their airing.